Dr Jo McColl acts as the data controller and is registered with the Information Commissioners Office.

 In order to work as a clinical psychologist, it is part of my professional practice to collect personally identifiable information.
 This will include your name, address, email address, date of birth and phone number.
 I will also require your GP details and insurers details if applicable.
-This would be collected in a form at your first appointment.
-I will take written clinical notes during our sessions in order to help me remember your important details, and to think about and plan our sessions.
+This would be collected in a form prior to your first appointment.
+Using an iPad, I will take written electronic clinical notes during our sessions in order to help me remember your important details, and to think about and plan our sessions.
 I am professionally required to keep these clinical notes which may contain sensitive information.
-These clinical notes will be scanned and uploaded to an individual electronic casenote record, within a very secure and confidential practice management software system (WriteUpp).
-Your paper notes will be shredded upon your discharge from therapy as you will have an electronic casenote record.
+These clinical notes will be password protected and stored on a note taking app called Notability.
+Your electronic clinical notes will also be uploaded to a cloud based storage system called OneDrive and also within a very secure and confidential practice management software system (WriteUpp).
+Any paper notes taken will be shredded upon your discharge from therapy as you will have an electronic casenote record.

 I may sometimes use psychological outcome measures (in order to understand more about difficulties and your progress within therapy).

 In order to reduce the risk of data breach it is strongly recommended that you do not disclose sensitive information via email or text message and I will also not do this when sending information to you.

 Why is information being collected?